Baylor, Duke remain 1-2 in AP Top 25 poll with few changes - NewsBreak

 SLIDING

-No. 24 Seton Hall took the biggest tumble, falling nine spots after Big East losses to Providence and Villanova.
+No. 24 Seton Hall took the biggest tumble, falling nine spots after Big East losses and .
 No. 21 LSU fell five spots, while No. 18 Tennessee slid four and No. 11 Iowa State fell three.

 STATUS QUO